NrgXnat/docker-images/slicer/slicer-notes.md

        <std::string>
          (required)  Resulting Label map image

        Description: Combine two label maps into one

        Author(s): Alex Yarmarkovich (SPL, BWH)

 ### IslandRemoval

-    Usage
-      Slicer [options]

-    Options
-      --launcher-help                              Display help
-      --launcher-version                           Show launcher version information
-      --launcher-verbose                           Verbose mode
-      --launch                                     Specify the application to launch
-      --launcher-detach                            Launcher will NOT wait for the application to finish --launcher-no-splash                         Hide launcher splash
-      --launcher-timeout                           Specify the time in second before the launcher kills the application. -1 means no timeout (default: -1)
-      --launcher-load-environment                  Specify the saved environment to load.
-      --launcher-dump-environment                  Launcher will print environment variables to be set, then exit --launcher-show-set-environment-commands     Launcher will print commands suitable for setting the parent environment (i.e. using 'eval' in a POSIX shell), then exit
-      --launcher-additional-settings               Additional settings file to consider
-      --launcher-ignore-user-additional-settings   Ignore additional user settings
-      --launcher-generate-exec-wrapper-script      Generate executable wrapper script allowing to set the environment --launcher-generate-template                 Generate an example of setting file

     USAGE: